Keenan MacWilliam

-Keenan MacWilliam (born 26 December 1989) is a Canadian actress, singer, dancer, writer, director, fashion designer, producer, art director, graphic designer, and associate producer.
+Keenan MacWilliam (born 30 March 1989) is a Canadian actress, singer, and dancer.
 She is best known for her roles as Carole Hanson #1 on "The Saddle Club" and Karen in "Get a Clue".
-Keenan started singing and took guitar lessons when she was six years old, and began taking singing lessons when she was seven years old, singing in The Ottawa Children's Choir for two years.
+She began singing and took guitar lessons when she was six years old and taking singing lessons when she was seven years old, singing in the Ottawa Children's Choir for two years.
+She is also a writer, director, art director, fashion designer, graphic designer in addition to being a producer and associate producer.

 The Saddle Club

 In 2000, MacWilliam was cast as Carole Hanson #1 in The Saddle Club, a television series based on a series of books written by Bonnie Bryant.
-During the show's sporadic run, MacWilliam released several albums with her series co-stars which all have charted in Australia, two of which earned Gold status.
+During the show's sporadic run, she released several albums with the co-stars of the series.
+They have all charted in Australia, two of which earned Gold status.

-MacWilliam and other cast members performed The Saddle Club Arena Show on horseback during the Sydney Royal Easter Show in 2004 at the Sydney SuperDome.
-MacWilliam is living in New York and working as an art director and associate producer.
+She and other cast members performed The Saddle Club Arena Show on horseback during the Sydney Royal Easter Show in 2004 at the Sydney SuperDome in Sydney.
+She lives in New York and works as an art director and associate producer.